Skip to content

 });

 Without json, run() is typed as returning void.
-When json: true is set, the return type of run() becomes unknown, allowing it to return a value.
+When json: true is set, run() can return a value, and that return type is preserved by helpers such as runCommand().output.document.
 The return value must be serializable by JSON.stringify().
 If a non-serializable value such as BigInt is returned, Rune treats it as an error.

-When a user runs the command with the --json flag, the return value of run() is printed to stdout as formatted JSON:
+When a user runs the command with the --json flag, the return value of run() is printed to stdout as a single-line JSON document (no indentation):

 Terminal window